HaoZhang12138/templateDatatables/README.md

-# Go-http-mongodb
+# templateDatatables
-simple http server to store and read the user infomation, use Go and mongodb.
+datatables and editor to display table and how to handle it in the back-end